cpmeadors/auto_loan_calculator-test/README.md

 Expected results:
 - Entered value is displayed in orange font color, orange line is under the text box, and "Invalid rate" is displayed under the text box.

-9. Verify "Find rate box" displays text
+1. Verify "Find rate box" displays text

+Steps:
+- Load page from URL
+- Click on "Find rate box"

+Expected results:
+Dropdown is displayed with "Choose an available rate from a lender below"

-10. Verify the help for principal displays text
+1. Verify the help for principal displays text

+Steps:
+- Load page from URL
+- Click on "i" to the right of "How much are you looking to borrow?"

+Expected results:
+- Text box is displayed with the help text

-11. Verify the help for term displays text
+1. Verify the help for term displays text

+Steps:
+- Load page from URL
+- Click on "i" to the right of "For how long?"

+Expected results:
+- Text box is displayed with the help text

 12. Verify any change to principal, term, type, rate updates the outputs

+Steps:
+- Load page from URL
+- Change any of the principal, term, type, or rate fields to a new value

+Expected results:
+- Monthly payment, Total principal paid, and Total interest paid, should update.

 13. Verify the algorithm to calculate outputs is correct

+Steps:
+Enter values for inputs.
+Compare results with output from the following formula A=P*(r(1+r)^{n})/((1+r)^{n}-1)}

+One set of inputs:
+principal = 15000
+term = 60 months
+type = used
+rate = 3

+Expected results:
+payment = 270
+princ paid = 15000
+intereset paid = 1172